taystantim/taylaportfolio/README.md

 #### Discussion

-The New York Harbor conventional regular gasoline weekly spot price may be estimated by a statistical seasonal ARIMA model.
-This model has the orders of dependence p = 2, d = 1, q = 2 , P = 0 , D = 1, Q = 1.
-Seasonal persistence occurs as the yearly gas prices are nearly periodic in the weeks of the year.
-The seasonal ARIMA model may be used to forecast gas prices in New York.
-A limitation of the study is that the model is specific to the data from the gas dataset which contains the average gas prices in the New York Harbor.
-Thus, this model is only applicable for forecasting average gas prices in the New York Harbor.
-Other regions have various economical and geographical differences which alter the trends in their gas prices.
-Therefore, different regions would require different models that are built from the gas prices in their region.
-Furthermore, it is unlikely that this seasonal ARIMA model would be able to accurately capture trends in the next 100 years or so as there are a variety of factors that can completely alter the trajectory of gas prices such as depression or war.
-Hence this model would need to be updated every so often to incorporate recent data for better prediction.
+The New York Harbor conventional regular gasoline weekly spot price can be modeled a seasonal ARIMA:
+ARIMA(2, 1, 2) × (0, 1, 1)_{52}.
+Seasonal persistence occurs as the yearly gas prices are nearly
+periodic in the weeks of the year.
+This model is suitable for forecasting gas prices in this specific region, but its applicability is limited: other regions have different economic and geographic factors that shape price dynamics.
+Long-term forecasts are also unreliable, as future structural changes (e.g., recessions, geopolitical events) could drastically alter price behavior.
+Periodic model updates with recent data are therefore necessary for maintaining predictive accuracy.

 #### Bibliography